clartaq/cwiki/resources/private/md/Pages_Primer.md

 ### 2. Click the "New" Link in the Navigation Bar (Recommended) ###

 At the top of the wiki window in your browser, there are a series of navigation links, including one that says "New."
 When you click that link, a new page will be created.
 Just change the title and enter the content you want.
-Finally, click the "Save Changes" button below the editor.
+Finally, click the "Done" button at the left end of the button bar.
 The new page will be saved.

 This method is probably the quickest way to get started writing something, but you will still need to link the page into some other part of the wiki.
 Otherwise, you will have an "Orphan": a page that is not referred to by any other part of the wiki.